pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 fully replaced with so-called DAO.

 DAO (Decentralized autonomous organization) is governed from within in contrast to democracy where you delegate your vote and will to a representative.
-The legislation would be partially replaced by transparent smart contracts corresponding to legislative changes and government events and persisted indefinitely to a blockchain.
-Voting would be done by any citizen who is interested through a decentralized application.
-Utopian vision that will be possible at times when AI automates repetitive labor and people will have more time to wonder about life, times of no government corruption in games of thrones.
+Whether it is a business organization, non-profit institution or government.
+The governance would be partially replaced by transparent smart contracts corresponding to organizational changes and persisted indefinitely to a blockchain.
+Voting would be done by any member or citizen who is interested through a decentralized application.
+A treasury would be raised and accessed transparently for everyone.
+Utopian vision that will be possible at times when AI automates repetitive labor and people will have more time to wonder about life, times of minimal corruption in games of thrones.
-Utopia is not really imaginary, it is just an era of society when being good and mindful wins over evil and ignorance, times of great prosperity.
+Utopia is not really imaginary, it is just an era of society when being good and mindful wins over being evil and ignorant, times of great prosperity.
 No one ever knows where the balance really is :)